mcmerdith/cisc442/readme.md

 ## Special Thanks

-A very special thank you to Tian for fixing my parameter ordering bug, and for reminding me that debuggers make everything easier.
+A very special thank you to Boyang Tian for fixing my parameter ordering bug, and for reminding me that debuggers make everything easier.